-What do Re-centre specialists help with?
+What can our specialists help with?

-- Anxiety and distress
+Anxiety and distress

-- Depression and mood problems
+Depression and mood problems

-- School and socialisation challenges, educational assessments
+School and socialisation challenges, educational assessments

-- Attention, impulse control and behavioural problems
+Attention, impulse control and behavioural problems

-- Experiences of illness, trauma, abuse or loss
+Experiences of illness, trauma, abuse or loss

-- Compulsive behaviour problems
+Compulsive behaviour problems

-- The autism spectrum
+The autism spectrum

-- Movement and verbal tics or Tourette’s symptoms
+Movement and verbal tics or Tourette’s symptoms.

 What causes mind health problems for children and adolescents?

-Any combination of these issues may contribute to a young person experiencing mental or mind health challenges.
+Any combination of these issues below may contribute to a young person experiencing mental or mind health challenges.

-- biological factors – evidence from neuro-scientific research of genetic vulnerabilities, resilience and temperament of the young person, their experience of injury and illness, the gut biome, substance use, environmental issues.
+Biological factors – evidence from neuro-scientific research of genetic vulnerabilities, resilience and temperament of the young person, their experience of injury and illness, the gut biome, substance use, environmental issues.

-- psychological factors – family attachment and upbringing, life stresses, trauma, losses.
+Psychological factors – family attachment and upbringing, life stresses, trauma, losses.

-- social factors – relationship upheavals, personal devaluation and bullying, marital, family and career transitions, impoverishment or cultural restrictions.
+Social factors – relationship upheavals, personal devaluation and bullying, marital, family and career transitions, impoverishment or cultural restrictions.

-How can Re-centre help?
+How we can help

 A young person’s physical health and behaviour are important components in the exploration of their mind health, and we may involve their GP and other specialists or school.

-- Programs for exercise
+Programs for exercise

-- Art and music therapy options
+Art and music therapy options

-The New Zealand Mental Health Foundation website has up-to-date information about many related mental health problems.
+External resources The New Zealand Mental Health Foundation website has up-to-date information about many related mental health problems.
 Read more about them here.